interrogator/corpkit/rst_docs/interpreter/corpkit.interpreter.managing.rst

 Managing data
 ---------------

-You should be able to store most of the objects you create in memory:
+You should be able to store most of the objects you create in memory using the ``store`` command:

 .. code-block:: bash